TURBOCHARGING NORTHERN IRELAND'S MANUFACTURING CAPABILITIES

 The partnership has led to the creation of the Smart Nano NI Consortium which has been awarded over £60m to develop new technology for medical devices, communication, and data storage.

-Automation engineers from the Northern Ireland Technology Centre at Queen’s have been working with Moyola Precision Engineering on a project to ensure the safety of components on aeroplane wings, which has resulted in significant time savings for the company.
+Automation engineers from the Northern Ireland Technology Centre at Queen’s have been working with Moyola Precision Engineering on a project to ensure the safety of components on aeroplane wings.

 The Queen’s group identified a new process by which Moyola could apply sealant to prevent moisture entering the components, ensuring that they do not become corroded.
 So far, use of the sealant has increased by 45%, while time savings of 78% have been recorded.
 In total a 64% financial saving has been reported since the new equipment was introduced.